 Interpreting the Data in your Placement Activity Report

 8:20: After clicking Generate Report, your columns of data appear.
 Note that this section of the report only displays 500 records.
 Activity totals display for the department or company.
 When you expand the department, individual placements display.
 Column names may differ depending on your company’s terminology.
 To interpret what any of your data headers mean, please refer to our Running the Placement Activity Report article in the help portal.

 This report can help you identify any problems before they get to finance.
 If you’re seeing any zeros, it’s likely that financial information is missing from your database and will have to be remedied.

 The Source Effectiveness Report

 11:52: Navigate back to Reporting using the menu, and select the Source Effectiveness Report.
-Recruiters and recruitment managers can use the Source Effectiveness Report to evaluate the effectiveness of their recruitment sources in order to determine their return on investment.
+Recruiters and recruiting managers can use the Source Effectiveness Report to evaluate the effectiveness of their recruiting sources in order to determine their return on investment.
 Again, you’ll have the opportunity to define your desired criteria for this report.